MuriloRoque/marthas_rescue_shooter_game/docs/gdd.md

 ** battle **

-Boss: "Welcome, this will be the end, prepare yourself!"
+Karl (Boss): "Welcome, this will be the end, prepare yourself!"
 Martha: "I'm ready to rumble!"

 ** BOSS battle **

 Martha: "Tell me where he is now!"

-Boss: "You won't get away with this, the seven must live!"
+Karl (Boss): "You won't get away with this, the seven must live!"

 Martha: "What do you mean?"